petersmagnusson/base62/README.md

 ## Footnotes

-(*) Variable length output means that it's possible some inputs will result encodings that are shorter than what is 'theoretically possible'.
+(*) Variable length output means that it's possible some inputs will result in encodings that are shorter than what is 'theoretically possible'.
 Since binary data in these encoding contexts are typically 'random', taking any sort of compression approach for base62 is a bit misguided.